iomesh/docs/docs/advanced-functions/localpv-manager.md

 ## Deployment

-IOMesh LocalPV Manager will be automatically installed when installing IOMesh.
+IOMesh LocalPV Manager will be automatically installed during IOMesh installation.
 To see the status of the IOMesh LocalPV Manager pod, run the following command:

 ```shell
 kubectl get pod -n iomesh-system | grep localpv-manager